compound-finance/comet/README.md

 To run the bot, you'll need the address of a deployed version of the Liquidator contract (or you can deploy a new instance of it yourself):

 `LIQUIDATOR_ADDRESS="0xABC..."
-DEPLOYMENT="usdc" yarn liquidation-bot --network kovan`
+DEPLOYMENT="usdc" yarn liquidation-bot --network goerli`

 Initiating transactions this way via the public mempool will [almost certainly get frontrun](https://youtu.be/UZ-NNd6yjFM), but you might be